sfomuseum/WallLabel/README.md

 This is a Swift package for deriving structured data for museum wall label text using on-device machine learning (large language) models.
 It was extracted from the [sfomuseum/Registrar](https://github.com/sfomuseum/Registrar) package in order to make it is easier to develop new parsers and to test existing ones independent of a GUI-based application..

+Currently it supports using the built-in "Foundation" models that ship with AppleOS 26 devices and a limited set of models available from HuggingFace which are manipulated using the Apple MLX packages (and which run on pre AppleOS 26 devices).
+Support for manipulating models using the [llama.cpp XCFramework Swift bindings](https://github.com/ggml-org/llama.cpp?tab=readme-ov-file#xcframework) are in the works but incomplete as of this writing.

+## Documentation

+Documentation is spotty and incomplete at this time.

 ## Usage

 ```